- Federal Direct Loan

 Click here for more information about the Federal Direct Parent PLUS Loan, including eligibility criteria, fees, interest rates, and repayment information.

-Award amount: Up to $1,602 per year, which may be renewed for a maximum of four years.
+Award amount: Varies based on availability of funds; may be renewed for a maximum of four years.

 Enrollment required: A minimum of 6 credit hours